-Activities Devolved Act ual activities under taken in District Block Gram Panchayat As per Act District Panchayat Regulation 2012 authorises the PRIs of the UT to make plans and implement schemes under the 29 subjects in their respective areas as detailed in schedule II and III of the said Act. s various schemes ar transferred to District A Panchayat at the go District level G transferred to District A G transferred to District A G N1I Prevention of epidemic and contagious diseases Assistance to tribal for goats rearing.
+Activities Devolved Act ual activities under taken in District Block Gram Panchayat As per Act District Section 29 and 76 of the Daman and Diu Panchayat Regulation 2012 authorises the PRIs of the UT to make plans and implement schemes under the 29 subjects in their respective areas as detailed in schedule II and III of the said Act. various schemes transferred to District Nil Prevention of epidemic and contagious diseases Assistance to tribal for goats rearing.
 Grant of subsidy to the tribal for purchase of Block Nil milch animals Gram Panchayat Prevention of epidemic and contagious diseases Assistance to tribal for goats rearing.
-Grant of subsidy to the tribal for purchase of milch animals As per Activity Mapping District Establish veterinary aid centres at Daman and Diu district Establish and maintain markets &amp; slaughter hears and other works of public utility Improvement of cattle and cattle breeding and general cure of live &amp; stock Manage hospitals and dispensaries excluding those under the management of government or any other local authority Improve poultry and other livestock Prevent epidemics and contagious diseases
+Grant of subsidy to the tribal for purchase of milch animals As per Activity Mapping District Establish veterinary aid centres at Daman and Diu district Establish and maintain markets & slaughter hears and other works of public utility Improvement of cattle and cattle breeding and general cure of live & stock Manage hospitals and dispensaries excluding those under the management of government or any other local authority Improve poultry and other livestock Prevent epidemics and contagious diseases

 Accordingly the following schemes are transferred to the District Panchayat.
 1. Assistance to tribal for goats rearing.
 2. Assistance to small and marginal farmers for supply of fodder seeds and equipments for the cultivation of fodder.
-3.Training to farmers for poultry and live stock management 4.Control of (epidemics) Epizooties 5.Maintenance charges of cows and buffalo calves 6.Grant of subsidy to the tribal for purchase of milch animals 7.Grass land development 8.Fodder and seed development 9.Assistance to local bodies in establishment of veterinary aid centres 10.Prevention of epidemic and contagious diseases Block Nil Gram Panchayat 1.
+3.Training to farmers for poultry and live stock management 4.Control of (epidemics) Epizooties 5.Maintenance charges of cows and buffalo calves 6.Grant of subsidy to the tribal for purchase of milch animals 7.Grass land development 8.Fodder and seed development 9.Assistance to local bodies in establishment of veterinary aid centres 10.Prevention of epidemic and contagious diseases Block contagious diseases Nil Gram Panchayat 1.
 Promotion of dairy farming, poultry and piggery Grass land development As per Government Order District No functions are assigned either to the District Panchayat or Gram Panchayats by Department reader/ orders/ or letters.
 Block Nil Gram Panchayat No functions are assigned either to the District Panchayat or Gram Panchayats by Department reader/ orders/ or letters.